landuska/BookClubApp/README.md

-# 📖 ReadingDiary - Personal Book Tracker with AI Search
+# 📖 BookClubApp - Personal Book Tracker with AI Search

 A personal reading diary to save, rate, and reflect on books - with an AI-powered assistant to help you find your next read.